alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 </form>
 ```

 That will get the job done, sort of.
+It will keep the user from submitting something that is too
-But it won't let you customize how the user is informed about
+short, or doesn't look like an email, but it won't let you customize how the user is informed about
 the requirements of the email address.
 This form, adapted for clarity from the MDN page on [form
 validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#validating_forms_using_javascript),
 demonstrates how to do that: